 Newspapers may publish degree day information in the weather section.
 Electric and gas utilities may publish degree day information on their websites, and some utilities include degree day data in customer utility bills.
 Several weather data-related websites publish daily high and low temperatures and degree days for specific locations.
 The National Centers for Environmental Information is a source for historical temperature data for the United States and other countries.

 Historical monthly and annual population-weighted degree days for U.S. Census divisions from 1995 to the most recent month available and projections out one year are available in EIA’s Short Term Energy Outlook (STEO) Data Browser.

 Historical monthly and annual population-weighted degree days from 1949 to 2011 are available in Tables 1.7 to 1.10 of the Annual Energy Review 2011.

 What is normal for each region?

-The degree day maps to the right show the population-weighted degree days that normally occurred in each U.S. Census region from 1971 through 2000.
+The degree day maps on this page show the population-weighted degree days that normally occurred in each U.S. Census region from 1971 through 2000.